theronlindsay/BossBattle/README.md

-Custom Multiplayer Player Controller
+Boss Battle Sample

-- Physics Based Movement
+Physics Based Movement

-- Easily interact with other rigidbodies
+Easily interact with other rigidbodies

-- Player position and Bullets synced between clients
-- 1 player per client
-- Keyboard and Mouse and Gamepad are supported
+Keyboard and Mouse and Gamepad are supported

+Attack the Weakpoints for the first phase

+Shoot the boss without getting smacked by the staff

+Platform on moving platforms to jump on the boss

 # Input

-Keyboard and Mouse:
+**Keyboard and Mouse:**

 WASD - Move